How struggles with mental health and addictions can help us be the church

 I remember the day clearly.
 I was teaching a class on being open and vulnerable in pastoral ministry, and the Spirit whispered in my ear: “But you’re not open and honest and vulnerable about your struggles.
 You’re keeping this hidden like a dark and shameful secret.
 How is that helping you or my church?
 How is that helping the next generation of Christian pastors and leaders?”

-I shared my struggles with these students and was overwhelmed by their love, understanding, and support.
-Some approached me later to share their own struggles and how they’d never had the courage to tell anyone.
-They sought help and began the journey toward healing and recovery.
+I shared my struggles with these students, and was overwhelmed by their love and understanding and support.
+Some approached me later to share their own struggles, and how they’d never had the courage to tell anyone.
+They sought help, and began the journey toward healing and recovery.

-I now understand the various sources of depression in my life.
+I now understand the various sources of depressions in my life.
 I know where to go to get help.
-I’ve built habits into my life to sustain personal well-being.
+I’ve built habits into my life to sustain personal wellbeing.

-I want to thank the ministry team of my local church, who stood by my family and me and supported and cared for us during my greatest struggles with mental health issues.
-The love and support of my family and the pastors of my local church made a huge difference in my recovery.
+I want to say thank you to the ministry team of my local church, who stood by me and my family, and who supported and cared for us during my greatest struggles with mental health issues.
+The love and support of my family and the pastors of my local church made a huge difference to my recovery.
 We should never underestimate the role played by the whole local church, pastors and members.

 Mental health issues have afflicted Christian leaders and members of congregations throughout biblical and contemporary times.
-These include anxiety, depression, bipolar disorder, addictions, eating disorders, and post-traumatic stress disorder.
+These include anxiety, depression, bipolar, addictions, eating disorders, posttraumatic stress disorder, and more.

 Sadly, many Christians have been ashamed or afraid to speak about these struggles.